 This grand, rugged but very accessible gorge is situated about an hour's drive south of Bishkek.
 Now converted into a national park, it offers scores of walking and trekking possibilities, including hikes to glaciers and for serious mountaineers, climbs to some of the region's highest peaks.

 In the Kyrgyz language, Ala-Archa means bright juniper and it grows in abundance over the mountain slopes.
 The Alamedin River, flowing along the gorge is beautiful but treacherous.
-Ala-Archa is a favourite place with the citizens of Bishkek, who like to relax by a waterfall and enjoy a picnic in the summer.
+Ala-Archa national park is a favourite place with the citizens of Bishkek, who like to relax by a waterfall and enjoy a picnic in the summer.
 Experienced hikers can climb up to the stunning Ak Say Canyon and Ak Say Glacier.

 Situated 1,600 metres above sea level on the south-facing slopes of the Ferghana range, Arslanbob boasts striking mountain scenery, friendly locals and the most prized walnuts in the country.
 Alexander the Great is said to have brought back large quantities of nuts from Central Asia but had to give them up once he reached Greece as a payment to the boatmen who transported his troops.